 What are the Program’s first activities?

-In fall 2014, the Program began accepting applications for three-initial, short-term funding opportunities: exploratory grants, research fellowships, and science policy fellowships.
+In late 2014, the Program began accepting applications for three-initial, short-term funding opportunities: exploratory grants, early-career research fellowships, and science policy fellowships.
 The Program is also sponsoring a NRC study that will provide practical guidance to monitoring programs on how to effectively evaluate restoration efforts and improve their ability to measure progress toward restoration goals.
 In 2015, the Program will offer an opportunity related to the synthesis of environmental monitoring data.
-The Advisory Board will work to identify future activities that align with the Program’s mission and objectives, including some larger-scale initiatives.